K-band Multi Object Spectrograph

 For that reason, astronomers are focussed on studying the beginning and evolution of these crucial structures in the Universe, and the K-band Multi Object Spectrograph (KMOS), installed on Unit Telescope 1 of the VLT, is specially designed for this task: to understand how galaxies grew and evolved in the early cosmos.

-To study the early lives of galaxies, astronomers need three things: to observe in the infrared, to observe many objects at once and, for each one, to map out how their properties vary across the object.
+To study the early lives of galaxies, astronomers need to do three things: to observe in the infrared, to observe many objects at once and, for each one, to map out how their properties vary across the object.
 KMOS can do each of these things — and all at the same time.

 How?
 KMOS is like an octopus, but with 24 deployable arms.
 Each arm is equipped with an Integral Field Unit (IFU) on the tip.
 “Each IFU can be positioned towards one distant galaxy, and then we can obtain spectra for up to 24 galaxies quite fast, meaning we make efficient use of telescope time,” says Dimitri Gadotti, Instrument Scientist behind KMOS.
 In the past, a large survey of galaxies could take many years.
 But now, with KMOS mapping and obtaining the properties of many objects simultaneously, it only takes a matter of months.

 KMOS obtains spectra in the near-infrared part of the electromagnetic spectrum, which means that the light is decomposed into separate colours (like a rainbow) to obtain information: motions, ages, chemical content and more.
 The IFUs observe an area of sky big enough to cover the main area of distant galaxies, delivering spectra from the major structural components of these galaxies.